-Gender Justice & the Law in the Arab States region
+Gender Justice & the Law in the Arab region

 The Arab States region has the second widest gender gap in the world after South Asia as measured by the Gender Development Index (GDI) with women lagging behind particularly in income and work participation.
 Only one out of five women participate in the labour force which is the lowest percentage globally.
 As a direct result of gender inequalities, women and girls in the Arab States have achieved 14.4 % less in human development than men over the past 20 years.

-Gender inequalities prevent the region from fulfilling the 17 Sustainable Development Goals (SDGs) of the 2030 Agenda adopted in 2015 by which UN member states affirmed their commitment to a shared global vision towards sustainable development for all.
-The achievement of these goals thus will be determined by the ability of both women and men to take equal part in Arab countries’ human development progresses.
+Gender inequalities prevent the region from fulfilling the 17 Sustainable Development Goals (SDGs) of the 2030 Agenda adopted in 2015, through which UN member states affirmed their commitment to a shared global vision towards sustainable development for all.
+The achievement of these goals will be determined by the ability of both women and men to benefit equally from human development progresses across Arab countries.

-The issue of gender inequality has prompted numbers of countries to take actions by developing national strategies and laws aim to improve the lives of the region’s 200 million women and girls.
+Several Arab countries have developed national strategies and laws to address gender inequality and improve the lives of the region’s 200 million women and girls.
 Yet the Arab States region has progressed at a slower pace than the global average over the past ten years, and at the current rate the region’s gender gap is estimated to take another 153 years to close.

 Gender Justice & the Law

 Gender gaps in human development reflect unequal access for men and women to opportunities.
-In the Arab States region, this is particularly evident in the countries’ legal systems that do not grant women and girls the same rights and access to justice as men and boys.
-Unequal laws and law enforcement practices therefore contribute to women and girls’ social and economic disempowerment and this hold back the region’s human development and economic growth.
+Legal systems in many Arab countries do not grant women and girls the same rights and access to justice as men and boys.
+Unequal laws and law enforcement practices contribute to women and girls’ social and economic disempowerment and this holds back the region’s human development and economic growth.

 The initiative was launched in December 2018 with the release of 18 country reports on the status of laws related to gender equality in the Arab States region.
-It was the result of a systematic review which assessed whether the countries’ laws guarantee equal rights for women and girls and men and boys or whether they fail to provide protection against violence, thereby hampering the efforts of rule of law programmes that seek to provide access to justice for all.
+The reports provided a systematic review which assessed whether the laws in the reviewed countries guarantee equal rights for women, girls, men and boys, and whether they fail to provide protection against violence, thereby hampering efforts of rule of law programmes that seek to provide access to justice for all.